Intelligent Transportation System (ITS)

 Hampton Roads’ first ITS plan was developed in 1995, and modified in 2000 to reflect the experience of the previous five years.
 After 2000, the region’s transportation needs and demands changed, and funding for many planned projects were frozen, reduced or removed.
 Consequently, the Hampton Roads ITS Subcommittee decided that another strategic plan revision was needed to reflect the new transportation environment, which resulted in the Hampton Roads Intelligent Transportation System Strategic Plan 2004 (Report).

-With the 2004 Plan becoming dated, the HRTPO Board allocated funds in 2014 for an update to the plan.
+With the 2004 Plan becoming dated, the HRTPO Board allocated funds for an update to the plan.
 The first phase of the new plan – the Hampton Roads Transportation Operations Strategy – was completed in May 2016.
 The initial task of the Operations Strategy was to identify the Regional Vision for Transportation System Management and Operations (TSM&O), assess each individual locality’s TSM&O capabilities, and identify the challenges and opportunities of the localities and the region in developing a TSM&O strategy.
+Subsequent phases of the Operations Strategy include classifying Corridors of Regional Significance, determining the costs of upgrading signal equipment for each locality, examining the issues related to a shared Transportation Operations Center, and testing shared after-hours operation of signals between Cities and VDOT.

 - Meetings and Agendas